jrpaul/GIS_Tools/README.md

 Creates a text file which list the name, projected coordinate system and number of records found in polygon feature class.
 Workspace is set to be a geodatabase.
 Location of outfile is hardcoded.

 **StandardiseFields_Layouts.py**
-Checks a polygon features in geodatabase and renames non-standard fields.
+Checks all polygon features in geodatabase and renames non-standard fields.